kbzh2558/Regression_Analysis_on_the_Factors_Affecting_the_Monthly_Spending_of_Desautels_Students/README.md

     - Second half of the questionnaire:
     ![image](https://github.com/user-attachments/assets/f91c1c60-c4cd-4225-9779-253696008f8c)

+    The data was exported into an `xlsx` file for further analysis.

    </details>

 3. <details>
-    <summary>K-NN.</summary>
+    <summary>Exploratory Data Analysis.</summary>

+    - exploratory data analysis was conducted to comprehensively understand the data at hand.
+The analysis included the following portions:
+        - a. `SOCS` analysis for variable distributions,
+        - b. `Confidence Interval` inference for population means, and
+        - c. `Correlation` analysis between the variables.
-    - we used the `sktlearn` package to perform unsupervised learning on the dataset to group stations together.
-Detailed rationales can be found in the paper.
+    Detailed rationales and explanations can be found in the paper.
    </details>

 4. <details>